tianwei-yu/metapone/README.md

 It is common for a feature to be matched to multiple metabolites.
 Assume a feature is matched to n metabolites, metapone weighs the feature by (1/n)^p, where p is a power term to tune the penalty. n can also be capped at a certain level such that the penalty is limited.
 These are controlled by parameters:

 Setting p: fractional.count.power = 0.5

-Setting the cap of n: max.match.count = 10
+Setting the cap of n: max.match.count = 10 (this is to cap the level of penalty on a multiple-matched feature.

-Other parameters include p.threshold, which controls which metabolic feature is considered significant, and num.nodes, which controls the number of CPU cores to use in the computation.
+Other parameters include p.threshold, which controls which metabolic feature is considered significant.
 The testing is done by permutation.
 Overall, the analysis is conducted this way:

 ```{r example analysis}
 r<-metapone(pos, neg, pa, hmdbCompMZ=hmdbCompMZ, pos.adductlist=pos.adductlist, neg.adductlist=neg.adductlist, p.threshold=0.05,n.permu=100,fractional.count.power=0.5, max.match.count=10)